misrab/archive2.misrab.github.io/_drafts/neural2.md

 ---
-title: Neural Networks - Layers
+title: Neural Networks (2) - Basics
 layout: blog
 excerpt: |
   In the second part of this series, I look at the fundamental